reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 }
 ```

-When a component needs to read context, it can do it through these functions:
+When a Component needs to read context, it can do it through these functions:

 ```js
 const tasks = useTasks();
 const dispatch = useTasksDispatch();
 ```

 This doesn't change the behavior in any way, but it lets you later split these contexts further or add some logic to these functions. **Now all of the context and reducer wiring is in `TasksContext.js`.
-This keeps the components clean and uncluttered, focused on what they display rather than where they get the data:**
+This keeps the Components clean and uncluttered, focused on what they display rather than where they get the data:**

 <Sandpack>